All Explainers

 Trading SpaceX (pSPACEX) on Hyperliquid

-SpaceX is the world's most valuable private company.
-Hyperliquid's pSPACEX perpetual contract lets you trade synthetic exposure to its valuation — no accredited investor status required.
+SpaceX is the world's most valuable private company, with a potential mid-2026 IPO targeting a $1.75 trillion valuation.
+Hyperliquid's pSPACEX perpetual contract lets you trade synthetic exposure — no accredited investor status required.

 Why SpaceX Matters to Traders

 SpaceX is arguably the most sought-after private company investment in the world.
-Founded by Elon Musk in 2002, it has grown into a multi-business conglomerate spanning commercial launch services (Falcon 9, Falcon Heavy), satellite internet (Starlink — now profitable with 4+ million subscribers), and next-generation space transportation (Starship).
-Private market valuations have placed SpaceX somewhere between $800 billion and $1.5 trillion, making it more valuable than all but a handful of public companies.
+Founded by Elon Musk in 2002, it has grown into a multi-business conglomerate spanning commercial launch services (Falcon 9, Falcon Heavy), satellite internet (Starlink — now profitable with over 10 million subscribers and an estimated $12-15 billion in annualized revenue), and next-generation space transportation (Starship).
+The most recent secondary offering in December 2025 priced shares at $421, implying an $800 billion valuation — nearly double the $400 billion valuation set just five months earlier.
+Musk is now targeting a $1.75 trillion valuation for a potential mid-2026 IPO.

 Until Hyperliquid, retail traders had essentially zero access to SpaceX price exposure.
 Private share transactions required accredited investor status, six-figure minimums, and months-long settlement.
 The pSPACEX perpetual contract on Hyperliquid lets anyone trade SpaceX exposure with as little as a few dollars, with instant settlement and up to 3x leverage.